BillJr99/APCSA/_pages/Modules/exercise-ide.md

 ---
 layout: exercise
 permalink: /Modules/IDE/Exercise
-title: "CS173: Intro to Computer Science - Introduction to the NetBeans IDE"
+title: "APCSA: Intro to Computer Science - Introduction to the NetBeans IDE"
-excerpt: "CS173: Intro to Computer Science - Introduction to the NetBeans IDE"
+excerpt: "APCSA: Intro to Computer Science - Introduction to the NetBeans IDE"

 info:
   points: 3